Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with the Internet.

 Simple changes that make websites and apps more “accessible” can help everyone, not just users with disabilities.
 For instance, being able to listen to a text when there is not enough light to read or when multitasking, or reading subtitles to a video in a noisy environment.
 Businesses with accessible services can reach a larger, mostly untapped customer base, and experience an economic gain from doing so.
 An estimated 100 million people in the EU have some form of disability, and so represent an important market.

-Digital accessibility is not just an issue of technical standards, web architecture and design.
-It is also a right for persons with disabilities to access information and communication technologies on an equal basis with everyone else, to ensure their independence, social and occupational integration and participation in the life of the community (EU Charter of Fundamental Rights, Art 26: Integration of persons with disabilities: "The Union recognises and respects the right of persons with disabilities to benefit from measures designed to ensure their independence, social and occupational integration and participation in the life of the community").
-And it is enshrined in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
-Article 9 of the Convention, to which the EU and its Member States are party, requires that appropriate measures are taken to ensure access for persons with disabilities, on equal basis with others, to information and communication technologies, including the Internet.
-The EU has therefore legislated to support the rights of persons with disabilities.
+Digital accessibility goes beyond technical standards, web architecture and design.
+Persons with disabilities have the right to access information and communication technologies on an equal basis with everyone else.
+This ensures their independence, social and occupational integration and participation in the life of the community (EU Charter of Fundamental Rights, Art 26).
+In parallel, Article 9 of the UN Convention on the Rights of Persons with Disabilities (UNCRPD) - rectified by the EU and its Member States - requires that appropriate measures are taken to ensure that persons with disabilities can access information and communication technologies, including the Internet, on equal basis with others.

 The Web Accessibility Directive

-The Web Accessibility Directive (Directive (EU) 2016/2102) has been in force since 22 December 2016 and provides people with disabilities with better access to websites and mobile apps of public services.
+The Web Accessibility Directive (WAD) has been in force since 22 December 2016 and provides people with disabilities with better access to websites and mobile apps of public services.
+Read also a summary of the Web Accessibility Directive.

-The Directive complements the European Accessibility Act which covers a wide range of products and services also in the private sector.
+The WAD complements the European Accessibility Act which covers a wide range of products and services also in the private sector.
 Further European legislation supports people with disabilities in other areas including electronic communications, audio-visual media services, ebooks, eCommerce and ICT equipment.
-Highlights of how these EU policies affect digital accessibility are in the infographic on 'Digital Economy and Society' legislation
+The infographic on 'Digital Inclusion in the EU highlights how these EU policies impact digital accessibility.

 Review of the Web Accessibility Directive